se-edu/learningresources/contents/java/JavaReflections.md

 A good example of reflections is to get a private field of another class.
-While this should optimally be solved by modifying the field visibility to `protected` or `public`, sometimes it is not possible to do so becuase you might not have any access to the code (for example codes in libraries or frameworks).
+While this should optimally be solved by modifying the field visibility to `protected` or `public`, sometimes it is not possible to do so because you might not have any access to the code (for example codes in libraries or frameworks).

-For the sake of simplicity, let us use the previous example of a `Animal`.
+For the sake of simplicity, let us use a example of a simple `Animal` class.
 The class definition can look like this.

 ```java